 Isle of Harris, Outer Hebrides

-You’ll adore the colourful interiors of this cheery Harris hostel.
+You’ll adore the colourful interiors of this cheery Harris hostel, the Am Bothan Bunkhouse.
 The communal area will bring a smile to your face, with its distinctive nautical theme, brightly painted walls and laid-back atmosphere.
 Perhaps you’ll stay a night or two whilst discovering Harris’s beautiful beaches, or as you follow the Hebridean Way Cycle Route?

 Stained glass windows?
 High vaulted ceilings?
 You guessed it – Belford Hostel is housed in a former church.
 The striking red sandstone building dates from the 19th century and is ideal for the backpacker after a heavenly slumber.
 Sitting near Edinburgh’s West End, many of the city’s great attractions are within easy walking distance, as well as hidden gems such as the pretty Dean Village and the underground Edinburgh Gin Distillery.